We are flu experts

 Reactions to the flu shot should clear up by themselves within two to three days.

 Severe influenza vaccine side effects such as anaphylaxis is a rare occurrence.
-The main allergen causing such reactions is eggs.
+The risk of a severe allergic reaction (anaphylaxis) to inactivated influenza vaccine is similar to other vaccines and estimated at 1.35 per million doses.

 The nurses at Corporate Care will walk you through a full consultation process before administering the shot to ensure utmost safety.